VicCHILD

 With a multidisciplinary team and Advisory Group, we hope it will provide new opportunities for research collaborations across varying disciplines and organisations and, further, facilitate research relationships in other states and worldwide.
 As well as otolaryngologists, the Advisory Group includes representatives of all three early intervention agencies, government policy departments, geneticists and ethical advisors.

 VicCHILD has the potential to identify novel biomarkers associated with congenital hearing loss via comprehensive genetic studies.
-Both retrospectively (via Newborn Screening Cards) and prospectively (via collection of buccal samples).
+Both retrospectively (via Newborn Screening Cards) and prospectively (via a collection of buccal samples).

-VicCHILD will remain in existence indefinitely as a resource for informing research questions which will arise.
+VicCHILD will remain in existence indefinitely as a resource for informing research questions that will arise.
 VicCHILD holds data and biological specimens for over 1100 Victorian children and their families, with VicCHILD's importance and value being ongoing, long lasting and unique.

 How will VicCHILD foster new research collaborations?